 History, tourist information, and nearby accommodation

 During his time at Wentworth Place Keats was at his most productive.
-He wrote his arguably most famous work, Ode to a Nightingale, under a plum tree in the garden.
+In fact, his prodigious output during 1819 has been called unrivalled in the English language.
+During this period he wrote arguably his most famous work, Ode to a Nightingale, under a plum tree in the garden.

-The museum holds a wealth of Keats memorabilia, including his death mask, and the engagement rin he gave Fanny Brawne.
-See the bedroom where Keats was diagnosed with consumption, and the garden where he met with Fanny.
-There are collections of books, letters, paintings, furniture, and everyday household objects which Keats would have used.
-One of the books is Keats' copy of Milton's Paradise Lost.
+The museum holds a wealth of Keats memorabilia, including his death mask, and the engagement ring he gave Fanny Brawne.
+See the bedroom where Keats was diagnosed with consumption (tuberculosis).

 The museum holds an ongoing series of events including public lectures, literature and poetry readings.
 In the garden is a gnarled mulberry tree, thought to date to the 17th century and possibly part of an old orchard on the site.